Subaru Park: Features

 When the initial architectural drawings were revealed, the stadium was to have been an oval-shaped stadium with a cantilevered roof covering all seating areas – not unlike most European football grounds.
 After consulting with the nascent club's supporters, the Union's ownership group, Keystone Sports & Entertainment, re-designed a specific entrance for the Sons of Ben supporters group in recognition of their loyalty.
 This entrance leads into a 2,000-seat section at the southeast end of the stadium reserved specifically for the group known as The River End.
 Cantilevered roofs run above the Main and Bridge Stands and were designed to protect fans from the elements without obstructing the view of the Commodore Barry Bridge and the Delaware River from their seats.
 The exterior façade is made up of brick and natural stone, a continuity of traditional Philadelphia architecture.
 Additional features include thirty luxury suites, a full-service restaurant and club above the Chester End, and a built-in concert stage in The River End (which has yet to be used).

 In February 2020, as part of Subaru of America becoming the naming rights holder for the stadium, the Union replaced the previous video board above the Chester End with a new 3,440 sqft high dynamic range (HDR) video board that was the first of its kind in an MLS soccer-specific stadium.
 The LED ribbon boards around the field and seating bowl were also upgraded.
 A new VIP premium area called the "Tunnel Club" opened for the 2020 season as well.
 The area outside the stadium known as "Subaru Plaza" was expanded to facilitate pregame festivities and a new community garden to grow fruits and vegetables for the local community.

 Sponsors

 On February 25, 2010, the Philadelphia Union announced that the Allentown-based PPL Corporation purchased the naming rights to its home venue for $20 million over 11 years.
 As part of the deal, PPL EnergyPlus provides the stadium with sustainable energy derived from other sources in Pennsylvania.

 The Panasonic Corporation provides broadcast and television production systems, large-screen LED displays, security systems, and point-of-sale systems.
-The stadium is unique in that no American flag is flown visible to the spectators or participants inside the facility.

 On November 30, 2015, Talen Energy assumed naming rights and energy supply of the stadium.
 Talen Energy spun off as an electricity producer from PPL which in turn concentrated on transmission and distribution aspects.

-On February 18, 2020, Subaru of America, whose headquarters are in the Philadelphia suburb Camden, New Jersey, was announced as the new naming rights holder for the stadium.
+On February 18, 2020, Subaru of America, whose headquarters are in Philadelphia's neighboring city Camden, New Jersey, was announced as the new naming rights holder for the stadium.